Stephen Hopkins (politician): Continental Congress

-Hopkins was again elected as a delegate to the Second Continental Congress, which met on May 10, 1775 following the April attacks on Concord and Lexington.
-This congress convened to manage the war effort, and eventually declare independence from Great Britain.
-In July 1775 a national postal system, devised by William Goddard, was adopted, with Benjamin Franklin appointed as the first Postmaster General.
+Hopkins was again elected as a delegate to the Second Continental Congress which met on May 10, 1775, following the April attacks on Concord and Lexington.
+This congress convened to manage the war effort, and eventually declared independence from Great Britain.
+In July 1775, they adopted a national postal system that was devised by William Goddard, with Benjamin Franklin appointed as the first Postmaster General.
 This was an idea that had already been implemented in Rhode Island a month earlier.
-In December 1775 Hopkins was on a committee to report a plan for furnishing the colonies with naval armament.
-His knowledge of the shipping business made him particularly useful as a member of the naval committee established by Congress to purchase, outfit, man and operate the first ships of the new Continental Navy.
-Through his participation on that committee, Hopkins was instrumental in framing naval legislation and drafting the rules and regulations necessary to govern the fledgling organization during the American War for Independence.
+In December 1775, Hopkins was on a committee to report a plan for furnishing the colonies with naval armament.
+His knowledge of the shipping business made him particularly useful as a member of the naval committee established by Congress to purchase, outfit, man, and operate the first ships of the new Continental Navy.
+Hopkins was instrumental in framing naval legislation and drafting the rules and regulations necessary to govern the fledgling organization during the American War for Independence.
 The first American naval squadron was launched on February 18, 1776.
 Hopkins used his influence to secure the position of commander in chief of the new navy for his brother Esek Hopkins, an appointment that proved to be unfortunate.

-On May 4, 1776, by a nearly unanimous vote of the Rhode Island General Assembly, the Rhode Island colony declared its absolute independence from Great Britain.
-Exactly two months later, on July 4, 1776, the Continental Congress performed its supreme act by adopting the United States Declaration of Independence.
-The aged Stephen Hopkins had to support his palsied right hand with his left as he signed the document, remarking, "my hand trembles, but my heart does not."
-The gathering of the Founding Fathers was depicted in John Trumbull's Declaration of Independence where Hopkins is easily distinguishable as the gentleman standing in the back wearing a hat.
+The Colony of Rhode Island and Providence Plantations declared its absolute independence from Great Britain by a nearly unanimous vote on May 4, 1776; the Continental Congress adopted the United States Declaration of Independence two months later on July 2.
+Hopkins had to support his palsied right hand with his left as he signed the document, remarking, "my hand trembles, but my heart does not."
+The gathering of the Founding Fathers was depicted in John Trumbull's Declaration of Independence, where Hopkins is pictured standing in the back wearing a hat.

-Future United States President John Adams appreciated Hopkins' contributions during the congressional sessions, writing:
+John Adams appreciated Hopkins's contributions during the congressional sessions: